-Dutch designers Sterk and van Ryswyk, who run their studio Atelier NL from a converted former church in Eindhoven, the Netherlands, will make the trophies for the inaugural Dezeen Awards from London clay.
+Dutch designers Sterk and Van Ryswyck, who run their studio Atelier NL from a converted former church in Eindhoven, the Netherlands, will make the trophies for the inaugural Dezeen Awards from London clay.

 The material underlies much of Dezeen's home city and has been used for centuries to construct buildings in the UK capital.

-"Dezeen asked us to design the trophy for Dezeen Awards, and we were very excited by that," Van Ryswyk explains in the movie, which Dezeen filmed in Eindhoven.
+"Dezeen asked us to design the trophy for Dezeen Awards, and we were very excited by that," Van Ryswyck explains in the movie, which Dezeen filmed in Eindhoven.

 "Since Dezeen is founded and located in London, it was a very obvious choice to work with London clay," Sterk adds.

-Atelier NL sourced the clay from London stock brick manufacturer Smeed Dean.
+Atelier NL sourced the clay from London stock brick manufacturer Wienerberger's Smeed Dean factory.
 They will now work with the material to develop the design for the trophies, which will be handed out to Dezeen Awards winners at the ceremony in London on 27 November 2018.

 "We found a very nice brick factory which is still producing these typical yellow London bricks using the old techniques," Sterk explains.

-"Now we're going to look at the clay, feel the clay, smell the clay and start developing the design," Van Ryswyk adds.
+"Now we're going to look at the clay, feel the clay, smell the clay and start developing the design," Van Ryswyck adds.

 The Dezeen Awards trophies will be the latest in a series of objects produced by the design duo using local materials from specific locations.

-Across a number of different projects, Sterk and Van Ryswyk have archived and catalogued different material samples from around the world and made geographically specific ceramic and glass items from them.
+Across a number of different projects, Sterk and Van Ryswyck have archived and catalogued different material samples from around the world and made geographically specific ceramic and glass items from them.

-"We're interested in natural materials because it tells you about history, geology, chemistry and how our world is actually built up," Van Ryswyk explains.
+"We're interested in natural materials because it tells you about history, geology, chemistry and how our world is actually built up," Van Ryswyck explains.

 "Most of the time we're actually making samples and tests and creating these libraries of soil samples and sand samples," Sterk adds.

-One such example their recent project To See the World in a Grain of Sand, where Sterk and Van Ryswyk crowdsourced hundreds of different sand samples from around the world in plastic bottles.
+One such example their recent project To See the World in a Grain of Sand, where Sterk and Van Ryswyck crowdsourced hundreds of different sand samples from around the world in plastic bottles.

 They encouraged participants to send in photos and stories of the location where the sand came from to give a sense of identity and origin to each sand sample they received.

-"We asked people to send us sand from all over the world from beaches, quarries, dunes and mines," Van Ryswyk explains.
+"We asked people to send us sand from all over the world from beaches, quarries, dunes and mines," Van Ryswyck explains.